cartoon of children walking

 The Bunny family has adopted a wolf son, and daughter Dot is the only one who realizes Wolfie can–and might–eat them all up!
 Dot tries to get through to her parents, but they are too smitten to listen.
 A new brother takes getting used to, and when (in a twist of fate) it’s Wolfie who’s threatened, can Dot save the day?

-Story Stroll Survey
+Story Stroll Survey for Libraries

 After you’ve borrowed a Story Stroll kit, please take a moment to complete the survey to let us know if you and your patrons enjoyed the Story Stroll experience.